 SemSem: Inspired by Love

-SemSem’s garments tell the unique story of Abeer’s multicultural upbringing in Egypt, France and the United Arab Emirates.
-Each design is complete with bold yet elegant touches and fine quality reminiscent of the way Abeer’s grandmother once lovingly crafted clothes for her mother.
+Each SemSem collection tells a unique story of Abeer’s multicultural upbringing in Egypt, France and the United Arab Emirates.
+Bold designs juxtaposed with elegant touches and fine quality evoke memories of Abeer’s grandmother lovingly crafting clothes for her mother.

 ENGINEERING MEETS FASHION

-As the Creative Director, Abeer Al Otaiba brings multilayered considerations to her SemSem designs, including influences from her childhood, her lifelong love of fashion and her experience as a civil engineer.
-Drawing from her life experiences, this clothing line is entirely hand-made and incorporates two recurring Egyptian motifs: a triangle and a lotus flower.
+As the Creative Director, Abeer Al Otaiba brings multilayered considerations to her SemSem designs, including influences from her childhood, her lifelong love of fashion and her training as a civil engineer.
+Drawing from her life experiences and cultural background, every piece of the clothing line is entirely hand-made and incorporates two recurring Egyptian motifs: a triangle and a lotus flower.

 “SemSem is linked to a social mission of investing and supporting women and girls from how we source our fabrics and sew our garments to investing profits back into organisations that are making a difference.”